 Flylogix are a Remotely Piloted Aircraft System (RPAS) service provider, focused on the offshore energy sector.
-Flylogix have been contracted for up to thirty RPAS flights to conduct methane surveys on assets in the Central North Sea.
+Flylogix have been contracted to conduct methane surveys on assets in the Central North Sea.
 This methane measurement is an important part of reducing the greenhouse gas emissions of the North Sea oil and gas industry and is supported by both the UK government, through BEIS, and the oil and gas operators.